Pull to refresh

 Advancing competing BBB-crossing platform for Alzheimer's disease

 For decades, the blood-brain barrier has blocked nearly all large-molecule drugs from reaching the brain — a biological wall that left most neurological diseases effectively untreatable with modern biologics.
-On March 25, 2026, the Food and Drug Administration (FDA) approved AVLAYAH, developed by Denali Therapeutics, making it the first drug in history specifically engineered to cross that barrier and deliver a therapeutic enzyme to the central nervous system after a simple intravenous infusion.
+On March 25, 2026, the FDA approved Denali Therapeutics' AVLAYAH.
+It's the first drug specifically engineered to cross the blood-brain barrier and deliver a therapeutic enzyme to the central nervous system after a simple intravenous infusion.

 New antibiotics reach advanced trials as drug-resistant infections kill over a million per year